hhshanto/Hospital-Provider-level-Analysis/README.md

 ##  For the final Output of the merged data:
 * 1. Run the DataReady.R file
 * 2. Run the DataMerge.R file
+ Then the `MergedData.xlsx` in the `MergedData` folder is the final merged dataset.

 ## Description of ther folder
 * DataReady folder contains all the preprocessed files that are ready to be merged